-The decrease in interest rate spread resulted from a 164 basis point increase in interest rates on average loan volume and a 167 basis point increase in interest rates on average debt.
-The increase in net interest margin was due to higher earnings on our own capital.
+The decrease in interest rate spread resulted from a 30 basis point increase in interest rates on average loan volume and a 36 basis point increase in interest rates on average debt.
+The increase in net interest margin in addition to the change in spread was due to higher earnings on our own capital.